 From then on, she always made her own eggs with me standing over her to help if necessary.

-Sophia is independently doing far more things than her sisters were at age ten, but she needs that.
-I just have to make sure it's a mix of things she wants to be independent about and things that I would like her to be independent about.
+My daughter is independently doing far more things than her older sisters were at age ten, but she needs that.
+I just have to make sure it’s a mix of things she wants to be independent about and things that I would like her to be independent about.

 4. Projects and Results

-These kids can't handle just sitting.
-They've got to be doing something.
+These kids can’t handle just sitting.
+Strong-willed kids have got to be doing something.
 If you want to avoid having them turn to electronics, make sure to have projects for them to do based on their interests.

 5. Time and Attention